aew2sbee/zenn/books/github-foundations/draft.md

 1. [x] Updates to the issues and pull requests will be automatically reflected in GitHub Projects.
 This integration works both ways, so that when you change information about a pull request or issue in your project, the pull request or issue reflects that information.
 1. [ ] Updates to the issues and pull requests will not be automatically reflected in GitHub Projects, it has to be triggered manually by the user.
 1. [ ] Information synchronization only works in one direction - from project to issues and pull requests.
-Updates to issues and pull requests won&#39;t be automatically mirrored in GitHub Project items.
+Updates to issues and pull requests won't be automatically mirrored in GitHub Project items.
 1. [ ] Information synchronization only works in one direction - from issues and pull requests to projects.
-Updates to Project items won&#39;t be automatically mirrored in issues and pull requests.
+Updates to Project items won't be automatically mirrored in issues and pull requests.

 ### Which of these is true regarding custom fields for items in GitHub Projects?